ReSound Hearing Aid Reviews From an Audiologist

 ReSound Tinnitus Relief App

 In my practice, this is one of the best and most effective supportive apps for tinnitus.
 A trial of this app has been part of my standard protocol for tinnitus patients, regardless of their hearing aid brand.
-It’s logical, easy to use, and based on solid tinnitus research very similar to the Progressive Tinnitus Management program developed by the Veterans Administration.
-While ReSound’s tinnitus features are excellent, if tinnitus management is one of your top reasons for purchasing hearing aids, I tend to recommend Widex.
+It's logical, easy to use, and based on solid tinnitus research very similar to the Progressive Tinnitus Management program developed by the Veterans Administration.
+While ReSound’s tinnitus features are excellent, if tinnitus management is one of your top reasons for purchasing hearing aids, I recommend Widex.
 Visit our Widex review to learn more.

-After-Sale Service
+Post-Sale Service

 ReSound offers warranty services all over the world.
 In addition, your hearing care professional can enable Live Assist.
-This set of tools allows you to report problems to your fitter who can either send you possible changes or offer a live virtual face-to-face appointment.
+This set of tools allows you to report problems to your fitter, who can either send you possible changes or offer a live virtual face-to-face appointment.
 For many people, an option for remote care is a huge plus.
 Many over-the-counter companies I’ve reviewed, like Lively, offer extensive remote support.
 I’m glad that medical-grade brands like ReSound are also starting to offer this remote care.

 If you are still trying to decide which hearing aids are best for you, watch my video below on tips for choosing the right hearing aid based on my decades of experience as an audiologist.